What are fillings?

 I’ve heard amalgam isn’t safe?

 Despite what you may read on the Internet, amalgam remains a mainstay for fillings.
 All available research has demonstrated it to be safe, effective, strong and durable.
-It is a powdered alloy of silver, tin, copper, with trace amounts of zinc and indium mixed with amalgam to make the powder set.
+It is a powdered alloy of silver, tin, copper, with trace amounts of zinc and indium mixed with mercury to make the powder set.
 It does have limitations, including its colour, which is the main reason patients would prefer something that looks natural.

 Crowns, Bridges and Other Considerations